braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 ## Step 6: Review and Deploy {#review-and-deploy-push}

 The final page will give you a summary of the campaign you've just designed.
-Clicking "Launch Campaign" will enable it to send.
+Clicking **Launch Campaign** will enable it to send.
 Confirm all the relevant details and watch the data roll in!

 ![Confirmation Page][5]